-The WIC Program provides participants with specific nutritious supplemental foods, nutrition education, and health services referrals at no cost.
+The WIC Program provides participants with specific nutritious supplemental foods, nutrition education (including breastfeeding promotion and support), and health services referrals at no cost.
 The authorized supplemental foods are prescribed from standard food packages according to the category and nutritional need of the participant.
-The seven food packages available are described in detail in WIC Program regulations.
+The seven food packages available are described in detail in WIC program regulations.

 About 75 percent of the WIC Program's annual appropriation is used to provide WIC participants with monthly food package benefits.
 The remainder is used to provide additional services to participants and to manage the program.
-Additional services provided to WIC participants include nutrition education, breast-feeding promotion and support activities, and client services, such as diet and health assessments, referral services for other health care and social services, and coordination activities.
+Additional services provided to WIC participants include nutrition education, breastfeeding promotion and support activities, and client services, such as diet and health assessments, referral services for other health care and social services, and coordination activities.